Arnav-Kushesh/create-simple-fullstack-project/README.md

 ## What is "Start Simple"

-A minimal way to create fullstack project that supports SSR, SSG & sitemap generation out of the box
+A minimal full-stack setup with out-of-the-box support for SSR, SSG, and sitemap generation.

 ## Why this project was created